-But before we examine exactly what transpired there is a bit of interesting trivia to note: the story of the Loudun nuns is easily one of the most gross and perverse tales to ever come out of a nunnery, so it's no surprise director Ken Russell decided to turn the story into a film in the 1970s, adapting a novel on the events by Aldous Huxley.
-The film was just as disturbing and extreme as you could possibly imagine, and when it was released on VHS in the '80s the cover was so controversial, it was banned from release in Britain by the stiffly upper-lipped government – and that says a lot if you take a look at the horror movie covers of the era.
+Back in a time when accusations like these were taken very seriously and punished using brutal, horrifying measures, Father Urbain was staring his own mortality in the face.
+But before we examine exactly what transpired, there is a bit of interesting trivia to note: the story of the Loudun nuns is easily one of the grossest and perverse tales to ever come out of a nunnery, so it's no surprise director Ken Russell decided to turn the story into a film in the 1970s, adapting a novel on the events by Aldous Huxley.
+The film was just as disturbing and extreme as you could possibly imagine, and it was banned in several countries following its release.

-A Convent in France Was Suddenly Overtaken By Lewd And Lustful Nuns
+A Convent In France Was Suddenly Overtaken By Lewd And Lustful Nuns

-Per ecclesiastical records, it commenced with Mother Superior Jeanne des Agnes, who claimed she was being visited in the night my a man of the cloth.
-Shortly after, other nuns in the cloister spoke up, claiming much the same: during the night, a man of the cloth would ask for their help.
+It was a great mystery, but perhaps an even bigger scandal, when the once-pious nuns of a convent in Loudun, France, began acting in a way most unbecoming to those sworn into celibacy.
+Per ecclesiastical records, it commenced in 1632, with the prioress of the Ursuline convent, Jeanne des Anges, who claimed she was being visited in the night by an apparition of a man of the cloth.
+Shortly after, other nuns in spoke up, claiming much the same: during the night, a man of the cloth would ask for their help.

-From there began a series of bewitching events for the nuns: they heard voices, experienced physical assault from invisible sources, and found themselves overcome with fits of uncontainable laughter.
+From there began a series of bewitching events for the nuns: they heard voices, experienced physical accosted from invisible sources, and found themselves overcome with fits of uncontainable laughter.
 It didn't take long to progress into the more lascivious events for which the Loudun nuns became notorious.

 The Exploits Began When A Handsome Priest Rejected A Position Within The Nunnery

-So welcome was he that Mother Superior Jeannes des Agnes offered him a position at the nunnery when the current Ursaline director, Canon Moussant, passed away.
-Already busy with his duties in town, Father Urbain politely declined the offer, citing that he was unworthy of the position.
+So welcome was he that Mother Superior Jeanne des Anges offered him a position at the nunnery when the current Ursuline director, Father Moussaut, passed.
+Already busy with his duties in town, Father Urbain politely declined the offer.
+This did not sit well with the ladies - especially one in particular.

-Mother Superior “Burned” With Desire For The Handsome Parish-Priest
+Mother Superior 'Burned' With Desire For The Handsome Parish Priest